Speaking & Event Hosting

 I’m often asked to host panels and events because I can:

-keep conversations sharp without making them unsafe
+keep tricky conversations on point without making them feel unsafe

 step in when things get vague, defensive, or performative